In zany comedies, when a villain attempts to break down a door by charging at it

 - Looney Tunes, repeatedly.

-- In one short, two characters do this at the same time, one at the front door and one at the back.
-The one at the front door has a battering ram.
+- In "Red Riding Hoodwinked," Sylvester and another (unnamed) cat do this at the same time, one at the front door and one at the back.
+Sylvester stays in front to build a boulder slingshot; the unnamed cat goes in back to grab a log for use as a Battering Ram.
 You can guess what the end result is.

 - A rare example where the door isn't opened by someone on the other side: in an episode of Danger Mouse DM attempts to knock down a door with a runup while Penfold leans on a lever on the wall which opens the door.